AllisonOge/ros-melodic-gazebo9/README.md

 Build the docker image with the command `docker build -t ros-melodic-gazebo9 .`

 To enable X11 forwarding, install [Xming Windows X server](https://sourceforge.net/projects/xming/) and set the display to multiple windows and the display number to 0.
+Then, accept the defaults for the configuration.

 ![xlaunch-settings](https://wiki.cortexlab.fr/lib/exe/fetch.php?media=win_ssh_xlaunch1.png)